 - Lifestyle issues – you may like to discuss safety advice about cooking and bathing or sport and leisure activities.

-- Current driving regulations – if you have uncontrolled seizures you may wish to discuss how they affect your right to drive.
+- Current driving regulations – if you have uncontrolled seizures you can check the regulations for your situation.

 - Employment issues – this could include whether or not you disclose your epilepsy at work and how to cope with seizures in the workplace.